jrozos/jrozos/README.md

 - 👋 Hi, I’m @jrozos
 - 👀 I’m interested in Laravel
-- 🌱 I’m currently learning Laravel and VUE
+- 🌱 I’m currently learning VUE
-- 💞️ I’m looking to collaborate on VUe Projects
-- 📫 How to reach me sonarozos@gmail.com
+- 📫 How to reach me: sonarozos@gmail.com

 <!---
 jrozos/jrozos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.